Remembering Steve Cropper / Playwright Tom Stoppard

 Reach out to me

-Look at you, Dave That's all she gotta do
+Look at it, hey.
+That's all she gotta do.

 Support comes from our 2025 lead sponsor of Fresh Air, Viking, committed to exploring the world in comfort.

-Journey through the heart of Europe on an elegant Viking long shift with thoughtful service, destination-focused dining, and cultural enrichment on board and on shore.
+Journey through the heart of Europe on an elegant Viking long ship with thoughtful service, destination-focused dining, and cultural enrichment on board and on shore.

 Reference books give the birth date of the great jazz organist Jimmy Smith as December 8th, 1925, 100 years ago.
 More recent sources cite 1928 as Smith's birth year.